 govuk_publishing_components: Google Analytics 4 and Google Tag Manager

 This document describes the use of Google Tag Manager (GTM) with Google Analytics 4 (GA4) on GOV.UK Publishing.
-Further information on our data schemas can be found in our Implementation record.
+Further information can be found in our Implementation record.

 General approach